 “So, all of the experts and the teachers I put in the film had empowered me at my life at some point,” she says, “and I wanted to put them all on one film, because that’s the medium that I knew.”
 She’d spent her whole career up until that point working in film, as a producer, director, writer, and actor.

-Gores also felt it was important to not wait to make the documentary, because its message was so urgent for our current times.
-“As you know, more and more people are dealing with chronic illnesses and mystery illnesses and cancer is so common these days.
+Gores also felt it was important to not wait a moment to make the documentary, because its message is so urgent for our current times.
+“More and more people are dealing with chronic illnesses and mystery illnesses and cancer is so common these days.
 It’s mind-blowing,” she says.
 “I thought the message was a necessary one to get out there fast.”
 And so she went on to create the Heal documentary, which she wrote, directed, and produced.
+Following the film’s release on Amazon, iTunes, and many other streaming platforms, the subsequent interest resulted in the publishing of the Heal book by Hay House in 2019.

 The Importance of Mind Healing